Phileosopher/commonplace/legal-crimes.md

 Embezzlement: abusing someone's [trust](trust.md) to take something

-Fraud: lying to gain something
+Fraud: lying or unethical behavior to gain something (subversive)

 - Credit card fraud: stealing someone's payment card and pretending to be that person
 - Insurance fraud: lying about [an insurance claim](money-insurance.md)
+- Government fraud: fraud against the government
 - Pyramid scheme: pretending to [sell a product](marketing-sales.md) but actually [selling others on selling a product](marketing-mlm.md)
 - Securities fraud: falsely indicating the value of an asset
   - Insider trading: trading on the value of an asset based on unfairly obtained information